 - What information do you need to ask?

 In this case, less is more.
 Since we mentioned earlier, people are concerned about their data, so narrow down your requirements.
 Ask about e-mails address and maybe a name to personalise messages.
-Additionally, you can ask for the phone number.
+Additionally, you can ask for the phone number to utilize for customer service via best software for call centers.
 That should be enough.
 First, you need to gain trust, then you can ask for more details.

 You should not try to obtain very personal information at first.
 Do not ask about the place they live, their interests, preferences etc. Once you start building a bond with your customers, you can send them surveys asking about such things.